 - Health checks

-- An online form is being developed for employees and students to use to answer basic screening questions and report their temperature daily.
+- An online form has been developed for employees and students to use to answer basic screening questions and report their temperature daily.
 This tool can be found on the Oiler Start Safe & Stay Safe page as well as the Oiler Mobile App.

 - Face masks/coverings

-As plans continue to be worked on, more information will be shared later this month and throughout July.
-If you would like to access any of the other campus updates that have been sent out over the past months, please visit the Coronavirus Disease (COVID-19) Information web page.
-Links to all updates are located in the Campus Communications section.
+Links to all campus updates are located in the Campus Communications section.
 If you have suggestions or questions, please email them to [email protected].
 Additionally, we would encourage you to download the Oiler Mobile App (available at App Store and Google Play), and enable push notifications.

 Several communications have been distributed to the campus community about the coronavirus.
 You can read these below.
 The University continues to monitor the outbreak and remains in close contact with local and state officials in order to do what is best for the health and safety of our students, faculty, and staff.

 For additional information, check the most recent Campus Communication above.